-In September 2011, the Estates service transferred to Housing and Technical Resources with effect from September 2011.
-As a result, eleven measures identified in the Enterprise Resource Plan for 2011/12 will now be reported through the Housing and Technical Resources.
+The Estates service transferred to Housing and Technical Resources with effect from September 2011.
+As a result, eleven measures identified in the Enterprise Resource Plan for 2011/12 will now be reported through Housing and Technical Resources.

 Major achievements 2011/12